noruzzamans/Quick-Checkout-Direct-Checkout-Button-Quick-View-for-WooCommerce/README.txt

 == Benefits of quick checkout ==
 - **Fast checkout:** Swift and efficient payment process for a seamless shopping experience.
+- **One page checkout:** Streamline your shopping experience with our efficient one-page checkout for seamless and quick transactions.
 - **Easy checkout:** Simplified steps and intuitive design for a hassle-free transaction.
 - **Increase sales:** Implementing strategies to boost overall purchase numbers and revenue.
 - **One-click checkout:** Minimizing steps to a single click for instant purchases.